Zurehma/SE2-Kiruna_eXplorer/e2e_test/map_logged_in_user.md

 1. Log in to the application with valid credentials.
 2. Navigate to the map by either:
    - Selecting "Relocation of Kiruna" from the home page.
-   - Using the dropdown menu in the menu bar and selecting "Relocation of Kiruna."
+   - Using the dropdown menu in the menu bar and selecting "Map."
 3. Locate the blue triangle on the map that contains several document markers.
 4. Click on a document marker within the triangle.
 5. Observe the document details displayed on the right-hand side panel.